StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SELECT.md

 Instructions:

-Using only union keywords and union distinct works the same way.
+Using only the UNION keyword and UNION DISTINCT works the same way.
 Since de-duplication is memory intensive,

-As a result, queries using union all operations are faster and consume less memory.
+As a result, queries using UNION ALL operations are faster and consume less memory.
 If the user wants to order by and limit the returned result set,

-You need to place the union operation in the subquery, then select from the subquery, and finally place the subquery and order by outside the subquery.
+You need to place the UNION operation in the subquery, then select from the subquery, and finally place the subquery and order by outside the subquery.

 Example：